fssilva/MockGenerator/README.md

 * `.sourcery.yml` - Sourcery configuration file
 * `Templates` - Mock template folder

-2. Open the `.sourcery.yml` and change `MockGenerator` to your project's name.
+2. Open the `.sourcery.yml` and change `MockGenerator` to your product name.
 If you have any external dependency you can include them in the `dependencies` list
 ```
 ...

 args:
-  project: "MockGenerator"
+  productName: "MockGenerator"
   dependencies: ["Foundation", "UIKit"]
 ```